What is Text Neck?

 What Exactly Causes Text Neck?

-When in an upright posture, when the ears are aligned with the centre of your shoulders, the weight of the average head exerts approximately 4.5 to 5.5 kgs of force through the muscles of the neck.
-But when your head is moved forward by only 2 to 3 cms away from this neutral position, the weight of your head dramatically increases.
-Approximately 6 times as much force can be generated!!!
-That’s approximately 30kg – the same weight as an average 8-year-old, or 6 ten-pin bowling balls!!!
+When in an upright posture, your ears should align with the centre of your shoulders.
+In this position, the weight of the average head exerts approximately 4.5 to 5.5 kgs of force through your neck muscles.
+Approximately six times as much force!!!
+That’s about 30kg – the same weight as an average 8-year-old!
+However, when your head is moved forward by only 2 to 3 cms away from this neutral position, your head weight dramatically increases these neck forces.

 If left untreated, a ‘text neck’ can lead to the inflammation of the neck ligaments, nerve irritation and increased curvature in the spine.
-It can also develop an upper thoracic postural deformity known as a “dowagers” hump, which can result in alteration of the bone structure of your vertebrae in this region.
+It can also develop an upper thoracic postural deformity known as a “dowagers” hump, resulting in alteration of the bone structure of your vertebrae in this region.

 Signs and Symptoms of Text Neck